ttylerharrison1/Git-Definitions/git_definitions.md

 - git checkout -b<branchname> create new banch and switch to it
 - git branch -d<branchname> delete branch
 - git merge [branchNameToMerge] merged the branch named into the branch you are working on

+GIT Flow
+- Master Branch - only stable tested code

+- Develop branch - integration branch for new features - If its going to break we want it to break here.

+- topic branch - branched from development so stupid people like me dont screw up the dev branch